Matt115A/uht-DMSlibrarian-package/README.md

 - `--slow`: Use slow alignment-based clustering (alternative to --fast, legacy)
 - `--identity` (default: 0.90): Sequence identity threshold for fast clustering (0-1).
 0.90 = 90% identity = allows up to 10% mismatch.
 For a 52bp UMI, this allows ~5 mismatches.
 - `--aln_thresh` (default: 0.47): Alignment score threshold for slow clustering (only used with --slow).
 Converts to integer score: 0.47 → 47.
 For a 52bp UMI with perfect match ≈ 104, threshold 47 ≈ 45% of perfect. **Note**: This is legacy and will be removed in future versions.
+- **Orientation normalization**: When `--probe` is provided during clustering, sequences are automatically normalized to forward orientation based on probe alignment before being written to cluster files.
+This ensures all sequences in a cluster have the same orientation, improving consensus quality.
+If `--probe` is not provided, sequences are written as-is (backward compatible).

 **Cluster Filtering:**
 - `--size_thresh` (default: 10): Minimum number of long reads required per cluster.
 Clusters with fewer reads are discarded.
 Lower values = more sensitive (detects rare variants), higher values = more conservative (only high-confidence variants).